lightning/bolts/07-routing-gossip.md

-Otherwise, if the transaction referred to was not previously announced as a channel, the receiving node SHOULD queue the message for rebroadcasting.
+Otherwise, if the transaction referred to was not previously announced as a channel, the receiving node SHOULD queue the message for rebroadcasting, but MAY choose not to for messages longer than the minimum expected length.
 If it has previously received a valid `channel_announcement` for the same transaction in the same block, but different `node-id-1` or `node-id-2`, it SHOULD blacklist the previous message's `node-id-1` and `node-id-2` as well as this